iatmachian/imunify360-doc-test/docs/command_line_interface/README.md

 </div>

 Checks database integrity.
 In case database is corrupt, then this command saves backup copy of the database at <span class="notranslate">`/var/imunify360`</span> and tries to restore integrity of the original database.
 Note that if this command cannot restore database integrity, then it will destroy the original broken database.
-Use <span class="notranslate">`migratedb`</span> command to create new clean database.

 Usage: